linode/docs/docs/guides/quick-answers/linode-platform/how-to-change-your-email/index.md

 aliases: ['/quick-answers/linode-platform/how-to-change-your-email/']
 ---

-Changing your account's email address is easy and can be done two different ways.

-## From the Cloud Manager
+## Changing Billing Email From the Cloud Manager

 1. Log in to the [Cloud Manager](http://cloud.linode.com).